Learn how to make complex information accessible

 Upon completion of this certificate program, participants will:

-• Students who complete all three courses with the required minimum grades will be eligible to receive the Technical and Professional Writing Certificate.
+Students who complete all three courses will receive the Technical and Professional Writing Certificate of completion.

 Technology requirements